Arch-Network/book/src/program/instructions-and-messages.md

 #### Components:

-1. **Program ID**: The public key of the program that will process the instruction
+1. **Program ID**: The [pubkey] of the [program] that will process the instruction
-2. **Accounts**: List of accounts required for the instruction
+2. **Accounts**: List of accounts required for the instruction, with their metadata
-3. **Instruction Data**: Custom data specific to the instruction
+3. **Instruction Data**: Custom data specific to the instruction, typically serialized using Borsh or another format

 #### Account Metadata
 ```rust